thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-These may include, not only the actual use of force, but also economic sanctions (e.g., the imposition of a collective embargo upon trade with a particular State or entity), as has already occurred in the case of South Africa[^30/1] and of Rhodesia.[^30/2] More- over, since the critical point is the need for the Security Council's authority, it is _semble_ not required that force be applied col- lectively by a number of States, for a single individual member of the United Nations may be authorised to take unilateral forcible action, as occurred in 1966 when the United Kingdom was so authorised, for the purpose of preventing the transport
+These may include, not only the actual use of force, but also economic sanctions (e.g., the imposition of a collective embargo upon trade with a particular State or entity), as has already occurred in the case of South Africa[^30/1] and of Rhodesia.[^30/2] Moreover, since the critical point is the need for the Security Council's authority, it is _semble_ not required that force be applied collectively by a number of States, for a single individual member of the United Nations may be authorised to take unilateral forcible action, as occurred in 1966 when the United Kingdom was so authorised, for the purpose of preventing the transport